Bloom Sessions is a creative project dedicated to young women and those of marginalised genders in North Yorkshire.

 Every month, we will set up a one live recording with our musician(s) in a beautiful North Yorkshire space as well as commission one limited edition print with our artist(s).
 Alongside this, we will create coverage on our website with features and interviews to further bolster their platform.

-There is talent in North Yorkshire and we want to provide a safe, inclusive, influential platform to encourage woman and people of marginalised genders to bloom.
+There is talent in North Yorkshire and we want to provide a safe, inclusive, influential platform to encourage women and people of marginalised genders to bloom.